Can you be allergic to cats and not dogs?

 How do pet allergens spread?

 Cat allergen can be found in hospitals, airplanes and other places where you wouldn't expect to find it.
 In fact, cat owners wear a layer of this allergen on their clothes, skin and hair.
-Cat owners drop this allergen everywhere they go.
+Cat owners drop this allergen wherever they go.

-I wish you the best of health
+Wishing you the best of health!

-Protech Allergies
+The Protech Allergies team